khufkens/GIMP_save_load_guides/README.md

 ## Use

+Create guides in GIMP by clicking and holding in the side or top margins (rulers on the side), and [dragging the cursor into an open image](https://docs.gimp.org/2.10/en/gimp-concepts-image-guides.html).

+The guide will show up as a coloured line.
+Releasing your mouse button will drop the guide in place.
+You can undo mistakes using `CTRL-z`, or clearing the whole image of guides using `Image - Guides - Remove all Guides`.

-Create guides in GIMP by clicking in the side or top margins, and [dragging the cursor into an open image](https://docs.gimp.org/2.10/en/gimp-concepts-image-guides.html).
-To save the guides go to `Image - Guides - weahtr save guides ...` and select an output directory and filename.
+To save the guides go to `Image - Guides - weahtr Save guides ...` and select an output directory and filename.
 The output data is a JSON file with the source filename and pixel coordinates of rows and columns.

 ![](plugin_use.gif)